-Time to first comment is the average time in hours from when pull requests are created to when they receive their first comment, rounded to the nearest tenth of an hour.
+Time to first comment is the average time in hours between when pull requests are created to when they receive their first comment, rounded to the nearest tenth of an hour.

-Note: If your Pull request tracking is set to First commented, your Time to first comment will always be zero.
+Note: If you set Pull request tracking to First commented, your Time to first comment will always be zero.
 Change this setting on the configurations page.

 Which reports use Time to first comment?

-If you’re viewing an individual PR in a report like Work log or PR resolution, you may see the Time to first comment for that individual PR.
+Some reports, like Work log or PR resolution, include Time to first comment when viewing individual PRs.
 For individual PR views in these reports, Time to first comment may be represented in minutes, hours, or days.
-Regardless of the unit of time, it is calculated using the same data as other reports and views.

 Depending on the report, you might be able to view Time to first comment for individual PRs that have not been merged.
-When Time to first comment is represented in aggregate or in the Fundamentals reports, it is only based on merged PRs.
+When Time to first comment is represented in aggregate, it is only based on merged PRs.

 What does Time to first comment measure?

-Time to first comment tells you how long a pull request is waiting before a team member reviews it.
+Time to first comment tells you how long a pull request is waiting before someone reviews it.

-Focusing on this metric drives outcomes including reducing waste, reducing cycle time, and reducing context switching.
-This is a popular metric for Lean software development and Kanban practitioners that focus on flow efficiency.
+Focusing on this metric helps you reduce waste, cycle time, and context switching.
+This is a popular metric for Lean software development and Kanban practitioners who focus on flow efficiency.